2nd Corinthians Chapters 10 and 11 – John Karmelich

 a)

-his opposition not by focusing on his strength, but by how God worked through
+meekness to his opposition not by focusing on his strength, but by how God

 b)

-life that God will allow us to live through every situation, but God does
+guarantee in life that God will allow us to live through every situation, but

-promise that all things in the believer's life will work out for His glory.
+God does promise that all things in the believer's life will work out for His

 28.

-come, but You give us the strength to get us through whatever is the situation
+give us the strength to get us through whatever is the situation of the moment.

 to a particular task, then You will also give us the strength and resources to